GameStop short squeeze: Losses by short sellers

-Short sellers who had bet against GameStop suffered large losses as a result of the short squeeze.

 By January 28, 2021, Melvin Capital, an investment fund that heavily shorted GameStop, had lost 30 percent of its value since the start of 2021, and by the end of January had suffered a loss of 53 percent of its investments.
 Citadel LLC and firm partners then invested $2 billion into Melvin, while Point72 Asset Management's investment added $750 million, for a total investment of $2.75 billion, before Melvin told CNBC that they covered (closed) their position on January 26, although the exact amount was not disclosed.
 On January 27, a Melvin Capital spokesperson stated that the fund had closed its position after repositioning its portfolio.
 For the month of February, Melvin posted a 22-percent gain, but it would need much more to break even from their earlier losses; they were reported to have suffered further losses during the GME's continued resurgence in May 2021.
 Melvin ultimately shut down on May 18, 2022.

 According to a report by Bloomberg, Andrew Left, an activist short seller and head of Citron Research, had also shorted the stock and claimed to have closed the position as a total loss.
 In an interview, he claimed that the company had covered the majority of its short positions in the range of $90 per share at a loss of 100 percent, retaining a small, manageable position.
 Due to the enormous losses, Left stated that Citron Research would stop providing short-sell analysis, and instead focus on "long side multibagger opportunities for individual investors".
 Other firms that incurred large losses include D1 Capital Partners, which lost $4 billion (20 percent of its capital).